HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-frontservo.md

 ![FrontServoAttach]({{site.baseurl}}/assets/mazerunner/frontservo_attach.jpg)

 * Attach the servo wire to the circuit board on the pins labeled front
-    * the brown wire should be closest to the back of the robot or the hartland robotics printing
+    * the brown wire should be closest to the hartland robotics printing

 ![FrontServoBreadboard]({{site.baseurl}}/assets/mazerunner/frontservo_circuitboard.jpg)